The Scientific Committee welcomes the submission of original contributions on the Progress and Controversies in Hydrocephalus.

-Authors are exclusively responsible for the submission of their abstract according to the abstract submission guidelines and for submitting their presentation in due time according to the submission deadline, which is the
+Authors are exclusively responsible for the submission of their abstract according to the abstract submission guidelines and for submitting their presentation in due time according to the submission deadline, which is the 29th of April 2024

 If guidelines are not followed, abstracts will be returned to sender/writer to correct them if the abstract deadline hasn’t expired.
 In case the submitted abstract does not respect the rules and there is no time for correction due to the abstract’s deadline, it will be disqualified automatically.

 The presenting author of each abstract must complete registration and payment for the Meeting, the latest shortly upon receiving the abstract acceptance notification.